“We need discernment in what we see and what we hear and what we believe.” Charles R. Swindoll

 Or perhaps she perceived that she needed time away from the prying eyes of the world in that season of her life to protect her seed.
 But, whatever the case maybe, Elizabeth employed the powerful tool of discernment in that season of her life to shield her miracle and protect her seed.

-5 Reasons Why You Need A Discerning Heart as a Mother
+5 Reasons Why Every Mother Needs A Discerning Heart

 Here are 5 Good Reasons Why You Need a Discerning Heart as a Mother.